bruno-lang/alma/README.md

 ---------
 ##### 2 Sequence
-A sequence of instructions is - surprise - given by writing the instructions one after another (separated by whitespace where ambiguous otherwise).
+A sequence of instructions is - surprise - given by writing the instructions one after another (separated by white-space where ambiguous otherwise).

 		'a' 'b' 'c'